mologie/NVWebDriverLibValFix/README.md

 Bug Reports
 -----------

 This software comes with no support or implied warrenty.
 I welcome pull requests that fix bugs should you have found any.
-You may also submit pull requests for adding information to this readme file, or contact my privately via the email address on my GitHub profile.
+You may also submit pull requests for adding information to this readme file, or contact me privately via the email address on my GitHub profile.

 Legal
 -----